cameronstanley/cameronstanley.github.io/_posts/2016-11-05-go-first-impressions.md

 Where it starts to get tricky is when you have multiple types that can be returned in a listing, which requires more dynamic parsing.
 I'm still working through the cleanest way to implement this functionality.

+## Implementing OAuth2
-* **Implementing OAuth2** - The [oauth2 package](golang.org/x/oauth2) does a lot of the heavy lifting for implementing OAuth2, but I have still been struggling with a HTTP 429 Too Many Requests error when exchanging the authentication code for an access token according to the protocol:
+The [oauth2 package](golang.org/x/oauth2) does a lot of the heavy lifting for implementing OAuth2, but I have still been struggling with a HTTP 429 Too Many Requests error when exchanging the authentication code for an access token according to the protocol:

 ```
 oauth2: cannot fetch token: 429 Too Many Requests